Filter groups and filter types

 frame can also be made of wood (MDF).

-make sure that the layers are not damaged during the
+ensure that the layers remain open during the

 Classification: